ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 ```
 Again, over here *this* will refer to baz object.

-### Explicitly Setting Context ###
+### Invocation using apply, call and bind ###

-The next set is of functions allows you to change the context of a function which in effect results in changing of *this* value.
+The next set is of functions allows you to explicitly specify *this* value.
 These methods are Call, Apply and Bind Methods.
 ```
 var foo = {};
 //apply